Miller-Stephensons EpoxSys™ 400 Series for Epoxy Potting Applications

 What are the top Epoxy Potting uses?

 Fundamentally, epoxy potting has an advantage when it comes to moisture resistance.
 Most outdoor applications can benefit from epoxy potting as an encapsulate for this reason.
-Additionally, epoxy potting is on the high-end of the adhesion scale and also spectacularly resistant to high temperatures and various chemicals.
+Additionally, epoxy potting is on the high-end of the adhesion scale and is also spectacularly resistant to high temperatures and various chemicals.

 Top uses of epoxy potting compounds include: